Raynaud’s Phenomenon Through a Korean Medicine Lens: Peripheral Cold as a Central Problem

 The conventional description of Raynaud’s is accurate as far as it goes: episodic vasospasm of the digital arteries in response to cold or emotional stress, producing the characteristic triphasic color change — white (ischemia), blue (cyanosis), red (reactive hyperemia).
 The pathophysiology involves excessive sympathetic nervous system activation causing arterial smooth muscle contraction disproportionate to the thermal stimulus.

-What this description does not explain is why some people’s sympathetic systems respond this way while others’ do not — why cold that is entirely tolerable to one person produces near-complete peripheral circulatory shutdown in another.
+What the conventional description does not explain is why some people’s sympathetic systems respond this way while others’ do not — why cold that is entirely tolerable to one person produces near-complete peripheral circulatory shutdown in another.
 The conventional answer is a combination of genetics, autoimmune associations, and individual variation in vascular reactivity.
 These factors are real but they are incomplete.

 The Central Pattern: Two Clinical Presentations

-In my clinical experience, patients with significant Raynaud’s tend to fall into two constitutional patterns, and distinguishing between them matters for treatment.
+In my clinical experience, patients with significant Raynaud’s tend to fall into two patterns, and distinguishing between them matters for treatment.

 The first pattern is Qi deficiency with cold.
 These patients are genuinely deficient in the constitutional energy that drives peripheral circulation.
 They are typically fatigued, their pulse is thin and weak, and their cold sensitivity extends beyond the hands and feet to include general intolerance of cold environments, preference for warm food and drink, and a tendency toward loose stools.
 The peripheral cold is a consequence of insufficient energetic production and distribution.
 Treatment requires tonification — building what is lacking, not merely moving what exists.